algrt-hm/gollm/README.md

 # For Cerebras
 export CEREBRAS_API_KEY="your Cerebras API key here"

+# For Claude
+export ANTHROPIC_API_KEY="your Anthropic API key here"

 Setup:
 - You already have PERPLEXITY_API_KEY set
 - You already have OPENAI_API_KEY set
 - You already have GEMINI_API_KEY set
 - You already have CEREBRAS_API_KEY set
+- You already have ANTHROPIC_API_KEY set
 - You are connected to the internet
 - We're ready to rumble :)